 “ Daniel is the only reason I watch "Hawaii Five O "and "Lost".
 Daniel has to be the hottest Asian man I have ever seen.
 Rockin Body, great voice, fantastic smile... he is sex on two legs, if they would just show him in a speedo on that show ” - jbarnes-10

-was born in Zaragoza, Spain, to an Italian mother, Camilla, and a Mexican father, Saul Consuelos.
+Mark Consuelos was born in Zaragoza, Spain, to an Italian mother, Camilla, and a Mexican father, Saul Consuelos.
 He grew up in Lebanon, Illinois and Tampa, Florida.
 He attended Bloomingdale High School in Valrico, Florida and Notre Dame University.
-While living in Illinois, Mark appeared in "Hello, Dolly" at the Looking Glass Playhouse.
-Before joining All My Children
+While living in Illinois, Mark appeared in "Hello, Dolly" at the Looking Glass Playhouse...

 “ You just want to rip his clothes off, that is how hot Mark is.
 Married to Kelly Ripa, Mark's claim to fame is his soap career and some tv and movie roles.
 Check him out in "My Super Ex Girlfriend". ” - jbarnes-10